colcon/colcon.readthedocs.org/reference/verb/graph.rst

 ``graph`` - Visualize Dependencies
 ==================================

-The ``graph`` verb is generating a visual representation of the package dependency graph.
+The ``graph`` verb generates a visual representation of the package dependency graph.
 It is provided by the ``colcon-package-information`` package.